voniersa/sudokusolver/README.md

 The class BoxChecker checks for differences of the content from the individually boxes.

 ### ColumnChecker
-The class Columnhecker checks for differences of the content from the individually columns.
+The class ColumnChecker checks for differences of the content from the individually columns.

 ### RowChecker
 The class RowChecker checks for differences of the content from the individually rows.